 Award-winning poet Brenda Shaughnessy in her New American Poet citation noted about She Has a Name, “True compassion mirrors—refracts, fragments, divides—to allow the one who suffers to feel less alone, not to provide an identity for the mirror.
 True compassion is rarer than we like to think.
 This book reveals a motherlode.”
 About Moon’s reading style and presence, Shaughnessy wrote, “I must suggest everyone try to hear this poet read in person: it is unforgettable…it’s not too often that I sense a crowded room united in the soft voice of a very unassuming poet—but Moon’s modesty and calm cannot quiet her power, the force of her passionate and precise language.”

-Moon has taught at several institutions, including Rutgers University-Newark and Columbia University.
-She currently teaches poetry and creative writing at Agnes Scott College in Decatur, Georgia.
+Moon taught at several institutions, including Rutgers University-Newark and Columbia University.
+At the time of her death, she taught poetry and creative writing at Agnes Scott College in Decatur, Georgia.
 Visit Pen America for an interview with Moon.